 White-tailed deer communicate using a variety of sounds, ranging from explosive "whooshes" when startled, to the barely audible mews and grunts a doe uses to tend to her fawns.
 Deer are very expressive; they employ a large repertoire of signals using facial expressions and body language.
 These postures help to maintain the dominance hierarchy within all deer groups.
 Deer also communicate using odors, which emanate from a number of scent glands.
-These glands occur between the toes, on the shins, the hock, the forehead, near each eye, and inside the nose.
-The contents of each gland when rubbed onto a tree or the ground help deer to know who their neighbors are and what each deer is doing at any given time.

 Each year, deer produce two coats of hair, each adapted to seasonal climate.
 In late spring, deer grow a coat of fine, short reddish hair.
 This pelage allows ample air circulation and helps the deer to stay cool in summer's heat.
 During September, deer molt to a highly insulative coat which consists of a dense layer of fine woolly hair under a layer of long hollow brown, gray, and white guard hairs.
 The guard hairs can be erected to form a very thick insulative coat, which protects against the cold winds of winter.
 Fawns are born with a reddish-brown coat dappled with white spots.
 This affords excellent camouflage against detection by predators in the summer.
 By early autumn, fawns grow the typical winter coat.

 Another adaptation for survival is the deer's habit of storing fat for the winter.
 In autumn, deer accumulate fat under the skin, in the viscera, between the muscles, and in the hollow bones of the legs.
 This fat layer can comprise 10 to 25% of a deer's body weight by late fall.
 In winter, fat is reabsorbed to provide much-needed energy to supplement inadequate diets of woody browse.